16 Science Experiments to Teach About Electricity

 9. Veggie Power

 Using fruits and veggies is a great way to explore battery science, but why do fruits and veggies work as part of an electricity-producing circuit?
-In the Potato Battery: How to Turn Produce into Veggie Power! project, students build batteries using potatoes (or try other fruits and vegetables) and investigate how much power can be generated and what limitations exist with this kind of alternative energy.
+In the How to Turn a Potato Into a Battery project, students build batteries using potatoes (or try other fruits and vegetables) and investigate how much power can be generated and what limitations exist with this kind of alternative energy.
 In addition, students will explore how the voltage and current of potato batteries change depending on whether the batteries are connected in series or in parallel.
 (For a related activity, try the lemon battery activity.)

 Note: This project uses the Veggie Power Battery Kit.